-The alternative country stylings of the Jayhawks never saw any gigantic mainstream success, but they are fairly well known for this song as well as a few others.
-Coming from the Twin Cities, the Jayhawks, led by Mark Olsen and Gary Louris, they have had a long and storied career, releasing 11 studio albums.
+The alternative country stylings of the Jayhawks never saw any significant mainstream success, but still, they are fairly well known for this song as well as a few others.
+Coming from the Twin Cities, the Jayhawks, led by Mark Olsen and Gary Louris, have had a long and storied career, releasing 11 studio albums.

-Blue, one of, if not their most popular songs, is an acoustic, chord-driven song.
-It is great for intermediate guitar players and can be a solid challenge for beginners to try.
+Blue is arguably the band’s most popular song; it’s an acoustic, chord-driven track that is great for intermediate guitar players, and can be a solid challenge for beginners to try.
 The small riff right before each chord can be a challenge for some guitarists just starting to play the instrument.

-The rest of the song is rather trivial, as it’s just a few chords being repeated.
-There are a few licks used as transition parts that can be difficult, so watch out for those as well.
+The rest of the song is as easy as it gets, being made up of just a few chords being repeated.
+There are a few licks used as transition parts that can be tricky, so watch out for those as well.

 Have You Ever Seen The Rain by Creedence Clearwater Revival